Baly History, Family Crest & Coats of Arms

 Early records of the Baillie Clan indicate that the aforementioned William de Bailli was also known as Baillie of Hoperig, who acquired the lands of Lamington in Lanarkshire.
 His son William was granted a charter confirming ownership of these same lands in 1358.
 Alexander, the eldest grandson of William and two brothers fled the country after they had beaten and killed their tutor.
 After serving in the army, Alexander received the lands of Dunain and Dochfour, and was appointed the Constable of Inverness.
 Another brother of Alexander's married a daughter of Sir Patrick Hume's in 1492, and from this union descended the Baillies of Jerviswood.

-Important Dates for the Baly family
+Early History of the Baly family

 This web page shows only a small excerpt of our Baly research.
 Another 188 words (13 lines of text) covering the years 1240, 1296, 1292, 1332, 1338, 1308, 1721, 1872, 1292, 1296, 1585, 1667, 1611, 1587, 1589, 1632, 1684, 1634, 1684, 1657, 1671, 1720, 1701, 1664, 1738, 1691, 1648, 1610, 1664, 1644, 1664, 1630 and are included under the topic Early Baly History in all our PDF Extended History products and printed products wherever possible.